irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 players’ clocks are wrong anyway.
 It doesn’t affect the game much, but I should have seen it coming.

+There was one last issue that I was always aware of but never had time to deal
+with: access controls.
+There are no API-level restrictions on who can edit what data.
+At least one person exploited it to leave me an amusing note, but fortunately there were no abusers.
+Firebase has the ability to use access controls, but I didn't have time to learn their API.
+Another reason to know my tools really well, I suppose.

 ## In closing,

 I had a fun and intense time this year.
 Of my three attempts to date, We